robdavid/yamldiff/README.md

           with: vault2
 ```

+This is a single strategy rule that is applying a selective *transformation* on documents in the the *original* file (the first file argument).
+The single transform rule is *selecting* any document that has a non-empty `kind` property, and for those documents is modifying the property at the path `metadata.name`, *replacing* any occurrence of the regular expression "vault1", with "vault2".
+For our example, this is sufficient to transform the resource naming in the original file to match that of the modified file (in the second argument).

 Assuming this is saved in a file named `strat.yaml`, you can instruct `yamldiff` to apply it's rules by specifying a `-f` (or `--strategy`) option:

 ```bash